ignatowicz-alicja/aerial-ship-detection-yolov8/README.md

 This repository implements a two-phase pipeline for detecting ships in aerial and satellite images using YOLOv8:

-- **Phase 1** – a classifier trained to locate regions likely to contain ships (based on ShipsNet and negative chips from real imagery).
+- **Phase 1** – a YOLOv8 object detector trained on annotated real aerial scenes.
-- **Phase 2** – a YOLOv8 object detector trained on annotated real aerial scenes.
+- **Phase 2** – a classifier trained to locate regions likely to contain ships.

 This approach improves speed and accuracy by avoiding full-frame detection on massive satellite images.